 In summary, we have proposed and demonstrated a novel type of fiber-optic mechanical resonator by splicing a microfiber between two SMFs.
 By designing abrupt junctions between the microfiber and the SMFs and imposing high axial stress in the resonator, the clamping loss and material's intrinsic dissipation are both reduced effectively, and thus the $f \times Q_m$ product is improved.
 In addition, the mass of this device is far less than that of the reported other fiber-optic resonators.
 The high $f \times Q_m$ product and small mass make it a promising platform for optomechanical systems.
-Furthermore, the proposed device also offers a novel working mechanism for optical fiber technologies and has the potential to expand the optical fiber technologies in the area of ultrasensitive detection.
+Furthermore, the proposed device also offers a novel working mechanism for optical fiber technologies in the area of ultrasensitive detection.